 2. Marula Oil (Sclerocarya birrea) — The Lightweight Argan Twin

-Marula is a beautiful option for women who want glow without grease.
+Marula oil is a beautiful option for women who want glow without grease.
 It’s fast-absorbing, nourishing, and tends to suit mature skin well.

 Skin win: smooths and seals moisture without clogging.